 So while some women have the pregnancy glow while others get other skincare conditions like melasma and hormonal acne.

 The most common is Melasma which is a form of hyperpigmentation caused by the changes in hormones due to the pregnancy so it isn’t much you can safely do to treat it while pregnant.
 Unfortunately, while you are pregnant a lot of the regular skincare ingredients which may have been helpful are completely out of bounds

 To prevent you from getting into trouble during your pregnancy by using products which may harm you and your baby here are some ingredients to avoid

 There are a lot of common ingredients to avoid in your skincare routine when you’re pregnant.
 The following can be harmful to a developing foetus: salicylic acid, Retin-A, retinol, retinyl palmitate, and benzoyl peroxide, hydroquinone, and prescription acne medications.
 In addition, she says you should avoid professional treatments such as chemical peels with salicylic acid, Botox, and laser treatments.

-These are prescription acne and anti-aging medications and come in different forms like adapalene, tretinoin, tazarotene, and isotretinoin.
+These are prescription acne and anti-ageing medications and come in different forms like adapalene, tretinoin, tazarotene, and isotretinoin.
 Research has shown that there is a link between the use of retinoids and an increased risk of birth defects for developing babies.
-So it is best to stop using these medications immediately pregnant.
+So it is best to stop using these medications immediately after pregnancy.

 Benzoyl Peroxide & Salicylic acid

-Although there acne is common during pregnancy you need to choose your acne creams carefully.
-Benzoyl peroxide and salicylic acid which are acne fighting ingredients are best avoided during pregnancy because there is a risk to the foetus.
+Although acne is common during pregnancy you need to choose your acne creams carefully.
+Benzoyl peroxide and salicylic acid which are acne-fighting ingredients are best avoided during pregnancy because there is a risk to the foetus.